 Problem Type Overview

-Definitions and issues for all 8 problem types
+Definitions and issues for all 6 problem types

-Problems which are Puzzles have objective solutions, and typically have known and reliable methods for resolution.
+Puzzles have objective solutions, and typically have known and reliable methods for resolution.
 The problems are technical, mechanical, financial, or mathematical in nature.
 The most pressing need is for expertise.
 Once found, the solution will be obvious to any appropriate observer.
 The problem can be carved up into pieces and addressed separately.
 And solutions can be imported (purchased, copied, stolen) from elsewhere, as in "best practices".

 Issues: We are so comfortable with Puzzle problems that we often over use the category.
 The linear, rational process for puzzle problem solving can be seductively attractive precisely when the emotional, interpersonal issues are dominant.
 And that also means other problem types are probably more appropriate.